Appendicitis Surgery and Screening in Singapore

 Imaging Tests

-CT scans provide 98% diagnostic accuracy, while ultrasound is useful for children and pregnant women.
+CT scans provide 98% diagnostic accuracy, while ultrasounds are useful for children and pregnant women.

 Urine Analysis

-Helps rule out urinary tract infections and kidney stones with similar symptoms.
+This test helps to rule out urinary tract infections and kidney stones, which have similar symptoms to appendicitis.

 What is the treatment for appendicitis?

-The standard care for acute appendicitis is surgery (appendectomy), as the condition does not resolve on its own.
+As the condition does not resolve on its own, the standard care for acute appendicitis is surgery (appendectomy).
 Removing the inflamed appendix prevents rupture and life-threatening complications.

 An appendectomy is a common and safe procedure that can be performed laparoscopically (minimally invasive) or through open surgery, depending on severity.
 Antibiotics may be given before surgery to manage infection.